bustoutsolutions/siesta/Docs/faq.md

 Yes!
 We believe the code is high quality and ready for real-world use.

 However, you should be ready for minor breaking changes to the API until we declare an official 1.0 release.
-That’s what “beta” is warning you about.
+That’s what the “beta” label is warning you about.

+#### What’s in the works for future releases?

+To a large extent, this is driven by user questions & requests.
+Please file issues on Github, ask questions on Stack Overflow, or [tweet to us](https://twitter.com/siestaframework).

+The thing currently at the top of our wish list is more type safety when using custom transformers that map specific routes to specific model classes.
+Limitations of Swift’s generic type system — at least as it stands in 2.x — prevent the seemingly obvious solution of a genericized `Resource<T>` from being workable in practice.
+We’re investigating workarounds and alternatives, and hoping that Swift 3.0 brings improvements to the type system.

 ## Capabilities